publicissapient-france/XKE-ReactNativeBattle-Android/README.md

 If you are using Android Studio 3.0 Canary, you can simply follow this guide: https://kotlinlang.org/docs/tutorials/kotlin-android.html

+### Create virtual devices

+In order to test your application without an Android device, follow [this guide](https://developer.android.com/studio/run/managing-avds.html) to add an Android emulator of your choice.

 # Initial project configuration

 This project is already configured with Kotlin and necessary support libraries.